raghava239/medium/mcp/hotel-app/mcp-post.md

 SQL
 INSERT INTO hotels(id, name, location, price_tier, checkin_date, checkout_date, booked)
 VALUES (11, 'Taj Falaknuma Palace', 'Hyderabad', 'Luxury', '2026-06-01', '2026-06-05', B'0');
 Query the agent again about new regions like Hyderabad.
-Because MCP reads directly from the data source, the agent will instantly return the updated database records—with no training or fine-tuning required
+Because MCP reads directly from the data source, the agent will instantly return the updated database records—with no training or fine-tuning required.